 Kenya already has an impressive record for developing its infrastructure and power system.
 According to the World Economic Forum (WEF) Global Competitiveness Report, Kenya has the most competitive economy in East Africa.
-Although it is still a frontier market, Kenya’s road quality is above average at 61 out of the 140 nations evaluated by the WEF.
+Although it is still a frontier market, Kenya's road quality ranks above average, at 61 out of 140 nations evaluated by the WEF.

 Kenya also made considerable progress in providing electricity during the last decade.
-Power Africa reports that Kenya went from a 26% electrification rate to 46% between 2011 and 2015.
+Power Africa reports that Kenya's electrification rate increased from 26% to 46% between 2011 and 2015.
 WEF statistics show that Kenya reached a 65% electrification rate by 2018.
 Moving from 26% electrification to 65% in seven years is one of the fastest transitions ever achieved.
 South Africa took 15 years to make similar progress, and Brazil needed 32.

 Room for Growth in Transmission and Distribution Infrastructure

 Despite the considerable progress made on improving Kenya’s infrastructure and power network, there are still substantial opportunities for growth.
-More than 30% of Kenyans did not have access to electricity in 2018.
-The Kenyan electric grid has expanded rapidly, but long power lines mean low levels of efficiency.
-The WEF found that nearly 20% of electricity in Kenya was lost during transmission.
+In 2018, more than 30% of Kenyans lacked access to electricity.
+The Kenyan electric grid has expanded rapidly, but its long power lines result in low efficiency levels.
+The WEF found that nearly 20% of the electricity in Kenya was lost during transmission.

 Kenya does not face as much water stress as many other nations in Africa, but there is much work to be done in tapping its resources.
-35% of the population is still exposed to unsafe drinking water according to the WEF.
+Approximately 35% of the population remains exposed to unsafe drinking water, according to the WEF.
 Some parts of Kenya are semi-arid and lack access to the electrical grid.
 They would benefit significantly from solar-powered water pumps.

 Increasing Demand for Power Infrastructure

 More trade is only one of several factors increasing the demand for infrastructure and power in Kenya.
-A 2017 report by Akamai showed Kenya had the fastest average Internet speed in Africa, and even outperformed Australia.
+A 2017 report by Akamai showed that Kenya had the fastest average Internet speed in Africa, even outperforming Australia.
 Kenya has the potential to become a regional leader in information services, and computers place additional demands on the electrical grid.

-Power Africa anticipated that demand for electricity would double between 2015 and 2020.
-Increased industrialization is behind part of the growing demand, and better access also stimulates demand for electricity.
+Power Africa anticipated that electricity demand would double between 2015 and 2020.
+Increased industrialization is a contributing factor to the growing demand, and improved access also stimulates electricity demand.
 Power Africa estimated that demand from large industrial projects alone would require an additional 300 to 800 MW.
 To put that in perspective, Kenya’s total power demand was 1,600 MW in 2015.

 Hydro-Power and Geothermal Energy Opportunities are Attractive